- Project overview

 |Project partners :||SaferRwanda, Rwanda Women Network, UNHCR, ENEDOM (The´Energie Domestique SARL)|

-Exacerbating the situation is the fact that Rwanda hosts more than 70,000 refugees from Congo which have fled from violent clashes in the east of the Congo to safety in Rwanda.
-Due to lack of land and resources the refugee situation adds to the pressure on the natural resources and especially the supply of fuel wood to the camps becomes more and more difficult.
-The long cooking time for beans and maize, which are one of the foods mainly provided adds to the difficult situation.
+Exacerbating the situation is the fact that Rwanda hosts more than 70,000 refugees who have fled from violent clashes in Eastern Congo.
+Due to a lack of land and resources, the refugee situation adds to the pressure on natural resources, and especially the supply of fuel wood to the camps has become more and more difficult.
+The long cooking time for beans and maize, which are the main staples provided in the camps, adds to the problem.

-Highly efficient wood stoves help to reduce the demand for fuel wood significantly and thus contribute to easing the difficult living conditions of refugees.
-They also help in reducing the potential risk of conflict with the host communities due to competition for the same resources.
-Since firewood is supplied by UNHCR and is procured locally a reduction of fuel wood supply will make available funds for other activities.
+Highly efficient wood stoves help reduce the demand for wood significantly and contribute to improving the living conditions of refugees.
+They also help in reducing the potential risk of conflict with the host communities by easing competition for the same resources.
+Since firewood is supplied by UNHCR and procured locally, reduced demand will make funds available for other activities.

-Additionally, skills training and income opportunities are generated since stoves assembly and user training are conducted locally.
-In the case of UNHCR stoves assembly and user training is done by refugees whereas other partners involve mainly women in the bending, assembly and distribution of the stoves.
+Additionally, the project provides skills training and income opportunities.
+In UNHCR camps, stove assembly and user training is done locally by refugees, whereas other partners employ mainly women in the bending, assembly and distribution of the stoves.
 User trainings and demonstrations also bring together households to share experiences, knowledge and cooking recipes.

-Additional savings enable the families to meet their other household financial needs.
-Furthermore, atmosfair subsidises the stoves so that low-income households can also afford them.
+Lower fuel expenses enable the families to spend more on other essential needs. atmosfair subsidizes the stoves so that low-income households can also afford them.
 The stoves can also be paid off in instalments.

-To ensure the high efficiency and long service life (>10 years) of the stoves, industrialised pre-production and high-quality materials (stainless steel) are used.
-The components are prefabricated in Germany, and the stoves are produced in Rwanda.
+To ensure the high efficiency and long service life (>10 years) of the stoves, high-quality materials (stainless steel) are used.
+The components are prefabricated in Germany and assembled in Rwanda.
 Every part that can be sourced locally is sourced locally.
-For instance the pots are produced in Kigali.
+The pots included in the set are produced in Kigali.